 All library patrons are expected to behave respectfully and courteously toward fellow library patrons, library staff, and the library space.

 Patrons should not leave their items unattended in the library.
 The campus libraries are not responsible for unattended items.
 Such items may be reported to Campus Police.

-Students have priority use of computers in the libraries.
-Other patrons may use library computers, subject to the campus library's policy.
+Computer use is for students registered in current classes.
 For more information, please contact a campus library.
 All patrons using library computers must follow and abide by the terms and conditions set forth in the VCCS Student-Patron Acceptable Use Agreement.

 Please return breakable items such as laptops, headphones, and cameras directly to library staff rather than placed in an unattended location or in a bookdrop.

 Signs and Flyers

 Signs and flyers to be posted in a campus library must be approved by the campus’s Student Activities Office and by campus library staff before being posted.